When is the best time to apply for a job to Teach abroad?

 Asia- year round

-In general, these countries tend to recruit all year around with China being one big source of recruitment, so you can apply for a job at any point in the year.
-However, there are countries such as Thailand or Vietnam that tend to have more specific hiring periods (around May and November) to prepare for the school year.
+In general, these countries tend to recruit all year around.
+With China being one big source of recruitment.
+So you can apply for a job at any point in the year.
+However, there are countries such as Thailand or Vietnam that tend to have more specific hiring periods (around May and November).
 If you are thinking of heading to one of these countries, then this is the optimum time to do your application.

 South America- December to February / July

-The school year starts around February in South America so you will find advertisements from December onwards for the new academic year, and again around July before the new term begins.
-One thing to bear in mind is that a lot of TEFL interviews are done face-to-face in South America so you will have a greater chance if you are already in the country you wish to teach in.
-It’s not impossible to get an interview online but often teachers head out earlier, enrol in a language course and get to know the country as they apply for teaching positions, ready to go to an interview when called!
+The school year starts around February in South America.
+So you will find advertisements from December onwards for the new academic year, and again around July.
+A lot of TEFL interviews are done face-to-face in South America.
+So you will have a greater chance if you are already in the country you wish to teach in.
+It’s not impossible to get an interview online but often teachers head out earlier,.
+They also enrol in a language course and get to know the country as they apply for teaching positions, ready to go to an interview when called!

 Summer schools: January-June

 If you’re interested in getting some extra earnings or spending the summer in a new place, then a summer school may be a good option.
 The dates often fit perfectly in with the academic year finishing in Europe so you can finish your main job and then head off to somewhere new for summer.
-Most summer schools for children will take place across Europe and a large number of schools are run in the UK and Ireland as students spend the season improving their English in an English-speaking environment.
-Recruitment can start around January so you can get an idea quite early on of what your summer plans might be.
+Most summer schools for children will take place across Europe.
+Recruitment can start around January so you can get an idea on of what your summer plans might be.
 Start looking out for summer job adverts around this time to get the best choice of jobs, locations and salary!
-However, summer schools often keep recruiting right up until the start dates so if you decide at the last minute that you want to apply for this type of job, there will still be options available.
-Accommodation and food are often included in summer jobs but flights are often not, so take care not to leave it too late or you might find that the airfare is too expensive for you to take advantage of the opportunity!
+However, summer schools often keep recruiting right up until the start dates.
+So if you decide at the last minute that you want to apply for this type of job, there will still be options available.
+Accommodation and food are often included in summer jobs but flights are often not.
+So take care not to leave it too late or you might find that the airfare is too expensive for you to take advantage of the opportunity!

 You will also find that local language schools in Europe may offer their own summer programs for children and adults.
 There is a chance that if you are already working in a language school that they will offer you some more work in the summer.
 This will normally be done around May but there is no guarantee of the job as it will depend on the amount of learners signed up.
 If schools don’t have the numbers, they will not be able to provide you with any work.
 If you’re not already working in a school, then look out around May/June for any vacancies for intensive summer courses in the area.